What food Chinese really eat in China? Here are

 In my home, my parents usually cook rice congee with corns and beans using the pressure cooker, which takes about 15 to 20 minutes till the rice is completely softened.

 In the local restaurant or street food stall, you most likely see the plain rice congee.

 There is also red rice congee, usually slightly sweet, tastes good too.
-Some Chinese restaurants in the West provide this type of congee for free as the extra treat for the guests, call it "Tang Shui".
+I saw some Chinese restaurants in the UK provide this type of congee for free at the end of the mean, as the extra treat for the guests.
+They call it "Tang Shui" (meaning sweet water).